Project Materials

 According to UNESCO (2005), expanding secondary education provision and access serves as an incentive for primary school children to perform better in national examinations because there is an increased motivation for primary school graduation when a student has a realistic opportunity to continue with studies in secondary school.

 Demand for secondary education is quickly increasing across Africa as citizens recognize the importance of education.
-According to Lewin (2008), this increase in demand is due to the awareness that breaking of the low economic growth equilibrium will require African economies to invest extensively in secondary education.
+According to Lewin (2008), this increase in demand is due to the awareness that breaking free of the low economic growth equilibrium will require African economies to invest extensively in secondary education.
 Despite this acknowledgement, access to secondary education in Africa remains a struggle for some households due to poor primary school performance and the high expense of secondary schools, as well as other obstacles that prevent students from enrolling and progressing to secondary school.

 According to UNESCO (2011), the secondary school Gross Enrollment Rate (GER) in Sub-Saharan Africa (SSA) is 39.6 percent, compared to 70 percent globally, with many of those enrolled attending school irregularly and/or failing to complete.
 In contrast, North America and Western Europe have achieved universal primary and secondary education with GERs exceeding 100%.
 It is undeniable that low secondary school enrollment and poor performance in Africa have a negative impact on the region’s competitiveness and economic progress.